-Nurture Well serves all areas of Speech Language Pathology, but also includes the following:
+Nurture Well serves all areas of Speech Language Pathology, but specializes in the following:

 Feeding Disorders and Therapy